-- 2.29 The PRA recognises that NEDs in scope of the SMR do not manage a firm's business as executive SMFs and, therefore, the responsibilities for which they are accountable are more limited. - 2.30 NEDs in scope of the SMR are neither required nor expected to assume executive responsibilities but are expected to take on certain responsibilities (set out in Table F), all of which are non-executive in nature and are either inherent in or derive from their Chairship or SID roles.
+2.29 The PRA recognises that NEDs in scope of the SMR do not manage a firm's business as executive SMFs and, therefore, the responsibilities for which they are accountable are more limited.

-.9 Allocation of Responsibilities 1 defines proprietary trading for the purposes of the SMR as: (a) the regulated activity of dealing in investments as principal as specified in Article 14 of the Regulated Activities Order (Dealing in investments as principal), disregarding the exclusion in Article 15 of the Regulated Activities Order (Absence of holding out etc.); and
+Allocation of Responsibilities 1 defines proprietary trading for the purposes of the SMR as:

-(b) ancillary activities and (in relation to MiFID II business) ancillary services carried out in relation to the regulated activity.
+(a) the regulated activity of dealing in investments as principal as specified in Article 14 of the Regulated Activities Order (Dealing in investments as principal), disregarding the exclusion in Article 15 of the Regulated Activities Order (Absence of holding out etc.); and (b) ancillary activities and (in relation to MiFID II business) ancillary services carried out in relation to the regulated activity.